-Why Does Apple Keep Charging Me? | Know Your Mobile
+Why Does Apple Keep Charging Me?
+A Complete Guide + What To Do About It..

 - If you see a subscription you no longer want to be billed for tap on it.

-- On the next screen, tap Cancel Subscription (you can read more about canceling subscription here).
+- On the next screen, tap Cancel Subscription (you can read more about canceling a subscription here).

-The THIRD thing you should do (if the first two steps above didn’t help) is calling contact Apple support.
+The THIRD thing you should do (if the first two steps above didn’t help) is calling Apple support.
 They will be able to identify the charge billed to you and tell you what’s causing it and will be able to cancel it.